Back to School Budgets: Tips to Help You Save on Supplies

 If your kids insist on wearing name brands, head to off-price retail stores like Marshall’s and TJ Maxx first, then look for markdowns near the back of your favorite retail stores.
 Avoid shopping online unless you’re certain your child hasn’t grown out of last year’s size for that same brand.

 Pro tip: Warm weather often sticks around for a few months, so don’t worry about stocking the closet for the whole year just yet.
 Encourage your child to find creative ways to layer their summer threads.

-Jump Start Your Child’s Education:
+7. Jump Start Your Child’s Education:

 In the spirit of heading back to school, capitalize on the teachable moment and use back-to-school shopping to improve your child’s financial literacy.
 Set a budget for the trip, and place some of the purchasing power in their hands.

-Whether you use all or some of these tips, be sure to work through at least a few buying decisions together — it’ll help illustrate the need for compromise so your student gains a better understating of the value of money.
+Whether you use all or some of these back to school shopping tips, be sure to work through at least a few buying decisions together — it’ll help illustrate the need for compromise, so your student can better understand the value of money.

 Let them have some say, but explain that saving on the essentials can help them afford a new outfit, a nice backpack, or the trendy shoes they’ve been eyeing.